What to do If I cannot open PowerPoint Files

 This type of message leaves you totally confused with no clear solution in hand and it is then the questions like what to do if I cannot open PowerPoint files in email?
 Well, the answer to this query is quite simple and you can easily open your presentations by following a few easy steps.

-Let’s first discuss about what might be the reason behind such a message:
+Let’s first discuss about what might be the reason behind such a message and why you can’t open PowerPoint files in some situations:

 - Since the files you received were created to open in PowerPoint so you either need MS PowerPoint or the PowerPoint Viewer installed on your system.
 But if you already have this facility and are encountering problems with opening files in a forwarded email or after saving it on your disk, then a missing file extension may be the cause for it.